Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Methods

 \subsection{Structure of models}

-The structure of the proposed model and the training strategy are shown in Figure~\ref{model}.
-The Encoder has a relatively complex structure, consisting of four temporal convolutional network (TCN) blocks; the Inverter and Reconstructor share the same structure, which is constructed via bidirectional gated recurrent units (Bi-GRU) and linear layers; the Dimension Reducer is designed to implement an adaptive dimensionality reduction strategy for features, so it is built with only one layer of Bi-GRU and a linear layer, with a total number of learnable parameters of less than 1k (which varies according to the length of seismic traces).
-The entire proposed model maintains a lightweight design, with a total of approximately 108k learnable parameters.
+The overall architecture of the proposed method and its training strategy are depicted in Figure~\ref{model}.
+The Encoder is constructed using four temporal convolutional network (TCN) blocks, enabling effective extraction of complex temporal features.
+Both the Inverter and Reconstructor adopt the same structure, each comprising bidirectional gated recurrent units (Bi-GRU) and linear layers.
+The Dimension Reducer, designed for adaptive feature dimensionality reduction, consists of a single Bi-GRU layer and a linear layer, resulting in fewer than 1,000 learnable parameters (depending on the seismic trace length).
+Overall, the proposed framework features a streamlined and efficient design.